hashicorp/terraform-provider-aws/website/docs/r/oam_sink.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `arn` - ARN of the Sink.
-* `id` - ID string that AWS generated as part of the sink ARN.
+* `sink_id` - ID string that AWS generated as part of the sink ARN.

 ## Timeouts